stisa/snail/NOTES.md

 From this comes the name: Naive Algebra ( note that no particular optimization has been done yet, and it is my intention to bring the time down ).

-For reference, the same operation using [linalg]() with [openblas]() takes about **0.004s**, so use that if you need something faster and are fine with configuring external libraries etc.
+For reference, the same operation using [linalg]() with [openblas]() takes about **0.004s**, so use that if you need something faster and are fine with configuring external libraries etc. ( linalg also doesn't work on web, I think )

-I *think* this has to do with memory access/deepCopy happening, but I will have to profile the library to find out.
+I *think* this has to do with memory access/deepCopy happening/assignments, but I will have to profile the library to find out.

 Performance up to matrices 100x100 is reasonable at ~0.5s, and some testing shows a sublinear correlation between #elements and time